- Point level detection in liquid tanks and bulk solids silos, also in hazardous areas

 - Application in safety systems with functional safety requirements up to SIL 3 in accordance in IEC 61508 when using the Liquiphant M/S with electronic insert FEL57

 - Intrinsically safe signal circuits [Ex ia] for use of sensors in hazardous areas

 - Compact housing for simple side-by-side installation on standard DIN rails in cabinet

 - Simple proof testing according to WHG with a Liquiphant M/S connected: one-touch operation

 - High proof test coverage: from the Nivotester to the sensor and downstream plant units

 The intrinsically safe signal inputs of the Nivotester are galvanically isolated from the mains and the

-yellow LED on the front panel of the Nivotester signals the relay switching state.
-A red LED signals
+LED on the front panel of the Nivotester indicates the relay switching state.

 By selecting the correct fail-safe mode, you ensure that the relays always operate with quiescent